kenheaslip/EducationEngineer/education-engineer/tutorial.md

 kubectl get ns
 ```

 You should be able to see all the namespaces that exist on your cluster.
-Note the age for the namespace we created, "mylab" and that it's status is "active"
+Note the age for the namespace we created, "mylab", and that it's status is "active"
 ```
 C:\****\****>kubectl get ns
 NAME                 STATUS   AGE